Peabody Picture Vocabulary Test: Changes from previous edition

-The national norms of the PPVT-III were extended to include ages 26 through 90+ years of age.
+The national norms of the PPVT-III were extended to include ages 2 years and 6 months through 90+ years of age.
 The PPVT-IV was developed from adult norms obtained on 828 persons ages 19 to 40 selected to be nationally representative of geographical regions and major occupational groups.
 No people with handicaps were included in the norm population.
 Two parallel forms (A and B) can be used for testing and retesting.

 Clinical use

 The PPVT-IV provides an estimate of the client's verbal intelligence and has been administered to groups who had reading or speech problems, had intellectual disability, or were emotionally withdrawn.
 Studies of earlier versions of the test suggested that it tended to underestimate full-scale IQ scores for both intellectually disabled and gifted test-takers.
 Because the manner of the individual's response to stimulus vocabulary is to point in any fashion to one of four pictures that best fits the stimulus work, these tests also apply to rehabilitation of individuals who have multiple physical impairments, but whose hearing and vision are intact.
 The PPVT-IV can also be used for assessing the English vocabulary of non-English-speaking individuals and assessing adult verbal ability.

 PPVT clinical research publications include thousands of references.
 To organize PPVT publications into groupings, two different types of database searches for PPVT publications were completed.
 The first search quarried the American Psychological Association PsycNET.
 The second search quarried the American Psychological Association PsycINFO.